-Using a repricer makes manual repricing somewhat easier by displaying your competitors’ prices within the software.
+Using a repricer makes manual repricing considerably easier by displaying your competitors' prices within the software.
 But the time it takes to constantly adjust your prices in relation to your competition will still drain your energy and patience quickly.

 Managing your repricing strategies with automation

 The alternative is to use automated repricing software to manage your Amazon repricing strategies.
 This dramatically reduces the time and effort you need to stay competitive, and allows you to do so even in your sleep.

 Intelligent repricing allows you to move your prices up AND down in response to competition and relevant trends.